As you can probably guess when you look at my 1:200 diecast collection, I love model aircraft.

 Like many others, I used to display my models on the wooden or plain surface of a desk or shelf.
 That wasn’t ideal, so I started thinking about how to make it look better.

-It took some time, but I ended up designing a couple of 1:200 airport ground plates that would fit my needs and also the size of my shelves.
+It took some time, but I ended up designing several 1:200 airport ground plates that would fit my needs and also the size of my shelves.

-D stands are for larger aircraft, with a wingspan of up to 52 meters.
+- D stands, for larger aircraft like the 757 and 767, with a wingspan of up to 52 meters

-In this case I cheated.
-I also included the A380, which is technically wrong because it’s an E classification aircraft, but in certain situations it could sort of fit.
+I cheated a bit, because I also included the 747-8 and A380, which is technically wrong because they are F classification aircraft, but in certain situations it could sort of fit.

 Otherwise only one stand would be possible per plate and that’s not something I’m planning on creating at the moment.
 Because of lack of room, most collectors have models too close to each other anyway. 😉